-You will learn how to shape and fabricate metal.
+As a boiler maker apprentice you will learn how to shape and fabricate metal.
 You will learn to weld, cut, shape, assemble and fit metal for a variety of things including bridges and buildings, mining equipment and large pipe works.

 You can specialise in a specific area including:

 - Pressure Vessels

 - Attending paid work with a ‘host employer’ for the duration of the apprenticeship

 - Attend off-the-job training at the NECA Education and Careers purpose built training facility or another RTO

 Ideal personal requirements to be a boiler maker/fabricator include:

 - Good hand-eye coordination